Courses & Requirements

 - LAW 676A-001: Gender, International and Comparative Law, which situates women’s rights and LGBTQ rights within the domestic legal frameworks of students’ home countries or states.
-The course examines legal questions arising in family law, criminal law, civil anti-discrimination law, and health law, as well as how these questions meet social and economic policy (2 credits);
+The course examines legal questions arising in family law, criminal law, civil anti-discrimination law, and health law, as well as how these questions meet social and economic policy (2 credits, fall semester);

-- LAW 725B-001: Gender, Cultural Differences and Human Rights, which locates women’s rights and LGBTQ rights within the burgeoning framework of international human rights law, with a focus on the treaties and treaty bodies that address discrimination, sexual and reproductive health, and harmful cultural practices (3 credits);
+- LAW 725B-001: Gender, Cultural Differences and Human Rights, which locates women’s rights and LGBTQ rights within the burgeoning framework of international human rights law, with a focus on the treaties and treaty bodies that address discrimination, sexual and reproductive health, and harmful cultural practices (3 credits, spring semester);

-- LAW 929G-001: Advanced Legal Writing: Gender and Law, which is styled as collaborative writing workshop, so that students support one another, even as they develop their own ideas and plans for engaging the legal systems in their home states or countries or at the international/regional levels (2 credits).
+- LAW 929G-001: Advanced Legal Writing: Gender and Law, which is styled as collaborative writing workshop, so that students support one another, even as they develop their own ideas and plans for engaging the legal systems in their home states or countries or at the international/regional levels (2 credits, spring semester).